You must to Register, or Create Account

 • Numbers/trends on application volume, timing, and underwriting issues of note

-For those unfamiliar with the Section 232 Residential Care facilities Mortgage Insurance Program, the presenters will also briefly summarize the program and its benefits.
+Note that, for those unfamiliar with the Section 232 Residential Care facilities Mortgage Insurance Program, the presenters will briefly summarize the program and its benefits.
 Additionally, the session will include opportunities to ask any Section 232-related questions you may have.

 HUD Speakers: